 Sometimes you want to include off-site files directly inside the archive's root.
 Two very useful cases are overriding your regular configuration.php file with another one -presumably one tuned for use on your dev site- as well as overriding files in the installation directory, for example in order to customise the appearance of the installer.
 In those cases you don't want the off-site files to be included inside the virtual directory for off-site files.
-With Akeeba Backup 3.7.5 and later this is very easy to accomplish.
+This is very easy to accomplish.
 Just set the Virtual Directory to a single forward slash (it's this character: /) and Akeeba Backup will copy the off-site files inside the archive's root.